Robert Mundell: Awards and honours

 Mundell was awarded the Guggenheim Fellowship in 1971 and the Nobel Memorial Prize in Economics in 1999.
 In 2002 he was made a Companion of the Order of Canada.

-In 1992, Mundell received a Docteur honouris Causa from the University of Paris.
+In 1992, Mundell received a Docteur Honoris Causa from the University of Paris.
 Mundell's honorary professorships and fellowships were from Brookings Institution, the University of Chicago, the University of Southern California, McGill University, the University of Pennsylvania, the Bologna Center and Renmin University of China.
 He became a Fellow of the American Academy of Arts and Sciences in 1998.
 In June 2005 he was awarded the Global Economics Prize World Economics Institute in Kiel, Germany, and in September 2005 he was made a Cavaliere di Gran Croce del Reale Ordine del Merito sotto il Titolo di San Ludovico by Principe Don Carlo Ugo di Borbone Parma.

 The Mundell International University of Entrepreneurship in the Zhongguancun district of Beijing, People's Republic of China, is named in his honour.

 Mundell won the Nobel Memorial Prize in Economic Science in 1999 and gave as his prize lecture a speech titled "A Reconsideration of the Twentieth Century".
 According to the Nobel Prize Committee, he got the honour for "his analysis of monetary and fiscal policy under different exchange rate regimes and his analysis of optimum currency areas".

 Mundell concluded in that lecture that "the international monetary system depends only on the power configuration of the countries that make it up".
 He divided the entire twentieth century into three parts by different periods of time: